gweissman/icu_ml_ms/manuscript.md

 A surge of interest in predictive modeling techniques has paralleled the increasing availability of large data sets and open source software packages that allow nearly out-of-the-box model development.
 The popularity of and potential for data science methods is particularly relevant to the health care setting where decision making under uncertainty with large and varied data inputs are the daily norm.
-However, many such modeling approaches have failed to yield evidence for their use in a real-world clinical setting.
+However, many such modeling approaches have failed to yield evidence for their superiority over traditional statistical methods.[@182D7GluU]
 One important reason for this lack of evidence for clinical prediction models is that large, observational datasets — such as those derived from electronic health records or administrative claims databases — are, despite being large and readily available, still fraught with selection bias and omitted variables, and frequently collected without the interests of the predictive analyst in mind.
 Prospectively collected and clinically rich datasets with relevant, patient-centered outcomes are more rare.
 When such datasets do exist, they tend to be much smaller than large EHR or claims databases because of the higher resources required to develop them.